PoisotLab/ms_mangal_synthesis/manuscript.md

 needs to be supplemented by additional data on the species in the food web, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
-First, an expansion of the analytical tools to study ecological networks and their variation in space [@PoisCana12; @PoisStou15;
+First, an expansion of the analytical tools to study ecological networks and their variation in space [@PoisCana12; @PoisStou15; @PoisGuev17].
-@PoisGuev17].
-Second, an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19;
-@EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16;
+Second, an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19; @EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16; @PocoRoy15].
-@PocoRoy15].
-Finally, a surge in the development of tools that allow us to *infer* species interactions [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13;
+Finally, a surge in the development of tools that allow us to *infer* species interactions [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13; @DesjLaig17;
-@DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions
+@BrouGrav17; @BartGrav16], and environmental conditions [@GravBais18].
+These
-[@GravBais18].
-These latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate more robust predictions [@PomeThom18].
-The task of inferring interactions is particularly important because ecological networks are difficult to adequately sample in nature [@Jord16;
-@BanaCatt04; @ChacVazq12; @GibsKnot11].
-The common goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18;
- (tk) Albouy et al Nat Ecol Evol 2018 ] and into the future [@AlboVele14], and to appraise the response of that structure to possible environmental changes.
+latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate more robust predictions [@PomeThom18].
+The task of inferring interactions is particularly important because ecological networks are difficult to adequately sample in nature [@Jord16; @BanaCatt04; @ChacVazq12; @GibsKnot11].
+The common goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18; @AlboArch19] and into the future [@AlboVele14], and to appraise the response of that structure to possible environmental changes.

 These disparate methodological efforts share another important trait: their continued success depends on state-of-the art data management.